RenCodeIDE/renide/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## Installing unsigned macOS builds

+If you download a `.dmg` built by CI (unsigned, not notarized), macOS may block opening the app with a message about an "unidentified developer".
+To open anyway:

+- Right-click `Ren.app` in Applications → Open → Open; or
+- System Settings → Privacy & Security → under Security, click "Open Anyway" for `Ren.app`.

+Unsigned builds are intended for trusted testing only.

 ## License

 Copyright (c) Microsoft Corporation.
 All rights reserved.